openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/package/package_name.md

 # Package Declaration

-In the Cangjie programming language, a package declaration begins with the keyword `package`, followed by the package names from the root package to the current package, separated by `.`.
+In the Cangjie programming language, package declarations begin with the keyword `package`, followed by the package names from the root package to the current package, separated by `.`.
 Package names must be valid ordinary identifiers (excluding raw identifiers).
 For example:

 <!-- compile -->